·

 Hikes in Bryce Canyon

-There are free ranger programs like full moon hikes and constellation tours.
-We did the constellation tour and it was so neat!
-We couldn’t get over our eyes.
-The Milky Way was crystal clear!
-It was truly magical seeing the night sky without light pollution.
-Tip: take a blanket to lie down on.
-And you have to sign up for this at the Visitor Center ahead of time so don’t forget!
+Bryce also has free ranger-led programs like full moon hikes and constellation tours.
+We did the constellation tour and I was blown away.
+We couldn’t get over how clear the sky was without all the light pollution.
+It felt so surreal!
+Bring a blanket to lie on, and make sure to sign up in advance at the Visitor Center because spots are limited!

 Day 7: Bryce Canyon National Park to Capitol Reef National Park

-The trail is a 1.5-mile loop that you can access the trailhead from the Sunset Point parking area.
-On average you can expect to spend 1-2 hours on this moderate trail.
-If you are looking for more of a challenge and have more time you can do Navajo Loop to Queens Garden (2.5 miles) or the Navajo/Peekaboo Loop (4.5 miles).
+The trail is a 1.5-mile loop and starts from the Sunset Point parking area.
+It’s a moderate hike and typically takes 1–2 hours to complete.
+If you’re feeling up for a little more of a challenge and have extra time, you can combine it with Queens Garden for a 2.5-mile route or do the full Navajo/Peekaboo Loop at 4.5 miles.

 Capitol Reef National Park

-Capitol Reef is about a 2 1/2 hour drive from Bryce and is actually the quietest and least visited of the Mighty 5 Utah National Parks!
-That’s not to say it doesn’t have much to offer, because it certainly does.
-You can find overlooks, canyons, petroglyphs, and striking rock formations even including an arch.
+Capitol Reef National Park is about a 2 ½ hour drive from Bryce Canyon, and fun fact—it’s actually the quietest and least visited of the Mighty 5 Utah National Parks!
+But don’t let that fool you—Capitol Reef still has so much to see, from overlooks and canyons to petroglyphs, arches, and some seriously striking rock formations.

 Entrance to Capitol Reef National Park